Problem

 2. Seamless Embedding

-For tools that provide a web interface (like interactive API explorers or dashboard previews), use the ::: embed container to display them directly within your docmd pages.
-This keeps users within your branded environment.
+For tools that provide a web interface (like interactive API explorers or dashboard previews), use the ::: embed container.
+This displays them directly within your docmd pages, keeping users within your branded environment.

 # Interactive API Explorer